 Hazaribagh, in present-day Jharkhand, was an area where the Santhals reared cocoons.
 The traders dealing in silk sent in their agents who gave loans to the tribal people and collected the cocoons.
+The growers were paid Rs 3 to Rs 4 were then exported to Burdwan or Gaya where they were sold at five times the price.
+The middlemen - so called because they arranged deals between the and exporters silk growers - made huge profits.
+The silk growers earned verv little.
+Understandably, many tribal groups saw the market and the traders as their main enemies.

 The growers were paid Rs 3 to Rs 4 for a thousand cocoons.
 These